 Costs that were recognized separately from the acquisition were not significant and were expensed in fiscal 2012.
 In addition to the consideration for the acquisition, the agreement included retention bonuses totaling \$4.3 million in cash over the two years following the close of the acquisition.
-These amounts are being expensed as compensation expense over the course of the retention period, as payment is contingent upon future employment.
+These amounts were expensed as compensation expense over the course of the retention period.